jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 will continue to develop technology and legal approaches to bring threat actors to justice.
 Microsoft Digital Crimes Unit
-24Microsoft Digital Defense Report 2023Chapter 2 The State of Cybercrime Collaboration to disrupt the ransomware
+24 Microsoft Digital Defense Report 2023

+Chapter 2 The State of Cybercrime
+Collaboration
+to disrupt the
+ransomware